-The following blog was, unless otherwise noted, independently written by a member of Gamasutra’s community.
+The following blog post, unless otherwise noted, was written by a member of Gamasutra’s community.

 I'm feeling pretty good tonight and I feel like I should share some of my good karma (or whatever they call it) with whoever wishes to collect it.

 by Terry Cavanagh.
 Both are great guys so I'm pleased their separate projects turned out to be winners.

 .
 Platformers are my weapon of choice, but this one is done in such a old-school way that, as lame as it sounds, it makes me feel young again.
 Back when games used to seem satisfyingly difficult for me, so too does this darkly-styled monster.
 I played it all the way through without a break, which is a uncommon thing for me.
 See what I had to say about it on Indie Games

 last night which I bought half a year ago.
 It originally cost me £5 and I just sold it for $3500.
 Don't think you'll need a happiness calculator for that little profit.